MetOffice/monio/README.md

 monio::Monio::get().writeFieldSet(localFieldSet, filePath);
 ```

-Where `localFieldSet` is the `atlas::FieldSet` to be populated, and `filePath` is a `std::string` defining a valid path to the intended output file.
+Where `localFieldSet` is the `atlas::FieldSet` containing the data to be written to file, and `filePath` is a `std::string` defining a valid path to the intended output file.

 ## Issues